Status: Threatened (See end of article)

 On the journey was a quick stop by the Town Hall, where a group of duffel-coated schoolkids caught a quick glimpse.
 The sculpture was transported on a flatbed with a speech-bubble sign – “See you at Riverside Park”.

 Here’s a photo by John Buchan of some local dignitaries next to the first Teessaurus, at the unveiling in February 1979.
-We’re trying to figure out who the people in the picture are, but we’re pretty sure Genevieve Glatt is not one of them.

 The lack of Genevieve Glatt in the photo is emblematic of a bit of a theme with Middlesbrough’s women sculptors; for such a big work, Glatt is conspicuously absent.